ChongCheeKaiClarence/tp/docs/UserGuide.md

 1. Input `tag create t/Test` into the Command box and press `Enter` on your keyboard.
 2. You should now see `New Tag created: [Test]` in the Command result box just like the image below.

    (insert image of a successful creation of the `Test` tag)

 3. Great!
 You have successfully added the first `TAG` you have made.
 Now, you can start utilising the other tag features.

 ### Adding a Tag to a Contact: `tag add`

-You can now add a `TAG` from the tag list to a contact.
+You can add a `TAG` from the tag list to a contact.
 * `Coming soon in v1.5`, we will upgrade `tag add` to add tags to todos.

 Format: `tag add INDEX t/TAG`